1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 Microservices use this to register themselves in the 1Backend registry.
 The 1Backend server uses this to address itself.

+## `OB_SYNC_CERTS_TO_FILES`

+Also save certificates to disk.

+By default, certificates are stored in the internal datastore managed by the proxy service.
+However, in some cases — for example, when other containers need to access the certificates — it's useful to have them available on the filesystem as well.

+When this flag is set to true, the server will write certificates to the `OB_FOLDER/certs` directory (by default, `~/.1backend/certs`).

 ## `OB_TEST`

 Microservices and the 1Backend server uses this envar to detect if they are running as part of a test.